cloudify-cosmo/docs.getcloudify.org/content/manager_policies/overview.md

 The workflow might increase the number of node instances, for example, to handle an increased load.

 The logic fo the policies is written in [Clojure](http://clojure.org/) using Riemann's API.
 Cloudify adds a thin API layer on top of these APIs.

+A great example how to apply Cloudify policies can be found in [Nodecellar Example](https://github.com/cloudify-examples/nodecellar-auto-scale-auto-heal-blueprint)

 # Using Policies